-The Whitehead School of Diplomacy Student Learning Objectives
+The School of Diplomacy and International Relations Student Learning Objectives

-The Whitehead School is a leading center for the study of diplomacy and international relations, dedicated to:
+The School of Diplomacy and International Relations is a leading center for the study of diplomacy and international relations, dedicated to:

 - High standards of academic excellence and professional training;